COLA508/ESP32_IOT_SmartHome_Kit/docs/source/FrequentlyAskedQuestions.rst

 ----

+*11.The app cannot connect to the ESP32 development board/cannot be controlled using the app.*

+ - If you are using the Arduino IDE to program:
+Please confirm that you have changed the WiFi name and password in the code to your own network information.

+ - If you are using Espressif's official programming tool:
+Please confirm that you have correctly configured the WiFi according to the network configuration tutorial.

+ - If you still cannot connect:
+It is recommended to power cycle the device and then try connecting again.

 *If you encounter other problems or cannot solve them yourself, please contact the after-sales technical support team and we will provide you with assistance in a timely manner.*